apollographql/apollo/docs/source/tutorial/schema.md

 Every GraphQL server runs a schema at its core.
 A schema defines types and their relationships.
 The specifications of the types of queries that can be run against a GraphQL server are defined in a schema.
 Let's design the schema for our app.

 GraphQL schemas are at their best when they are designed around the needs of client applications.
-In fact, this is called **Schema First Development**, an approach for building applications with GraphQL that involves the frontend and backend teams agreeing on a schema first, which serves as a contract between the UI and the backend before any API development commences.
+In fact, this concept is called **Schema First Development**, an approach for building applications with GraphQL that involves the frontend and backend teams agreeing on a schema first, which serves as a contract between the UI and the backend before any API development commences.

 In our app, we need to provide the following features: